i18next/i18next/README.md

 # Sample usage

-In the folder you find two samples:
+In the folder you find one static sample.

-- static (best open index.html in firefox - which has best support for _file:///_)
+# serverside integrations

-- node (you will need to have node.js installed)
+[i18next-node](https://github.com/jamuhl/i18next-node) is bringing i18next to node.js

 # Inspiration